abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 // BEWARE: above applies to what we can pass to it without compiler-error.
 But we can only add elements that are of type 'Foobar' i.e. subclasses of Foobar and 'Foobar' itself but not its superclasses (very counter-intuitive; see example below)

 // INTUITION: pass list of the type of any superclass of Foobar, then we can add Foobar and subclasses of Foobar as elements to that list.
-This isn't possible with upper-bounds.
+This isn't possible with upper-bounds since we can't get this kind of idea about the type of elements to add there.

 // Isn't it the same as the uppor-bound then?
 // No, classes it can add elements of are the exact same set as all the upper-bound classes, the diff is callable with supertypes, mutability and thus usage differs (see "PECS" section below)